 Partners' Program Overview

 ICMA’s Partners' Program recognizes the significant role that a partner and family play in the success of a local government management professional’s career.
 Each year, the Partners' Program develops relevant content in a relaxed environment for the partners at the ICMA Annual Conference.
-The Partners' Program provides a scholarship for a partner of an ICMA member who has never attended an ICMA Conference.
+The Partners' Program provides a scholarship for a partner of an ICMA member who has never attended an ICMA conference.
 Look for more details about how and when to apply to attend the ICMA Annual Conference.
-The ICMA Annual Conference is the single-largest gathering of ICMA partners; it provides them with a chance to share their experiences, receive valuable information, network and reconnect.
-The Partner network has formed strong friendships, mentors, and valuable connections on personal and professional levels.
+The ICMA Annual Conference is the single-largest gathering of ICMA partners; it provides them with a chance to share their experiences, receive valuable information, network, and reconnect.
+The partner network has helped forge strong friendships, mentors, and valuable connections on personal and professional levels.